symfony/symfony-docs/components/http_client.rst

 .. note::

-    Timeouts control how long one is willing to wait *while the HTTP transation is idle*.
+    Timeouts control how long one is willing to wait *while the HTTP transaction is idle*.
 Big responses can last as long as needed to complete, provided they remain active during the transfer and never pause for longer than specified.

 Dealing with Network Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Network errors (broken pipe, failed DSN resolution, etc.) are thrown as instances
+Network errors (broken pipe, failed DNS resolution, etc.) are thrown as instances
 of :class:`Symfony\\Contracts\\HttpClient\\Exception\\TransportExceptionInterface`.

 First of all, you don't *have* to deal with them: letting errors bubble to your